 but that was not why she was calling. she said that she had discussed it with her husband, and they would be happy to wait the eight weeks if I’d just go ahead and get them on the schedule.

 if someone was willing to wait for me that long, I realized that I would, in fact, be working in nashville.

-aside from them being a total joy to work for, the fun part of this project was that it was a totally blank canvas. the condominium complex is brand new and in an up-and-coming part of the city. the existing finishes were on-trend, but not trendy- the paint color was good (I suspect it is BM Gray Owl) as were the flooring and counter tops. the only furniture he owned was his new couch, a table and these ever-so-cool chairs that Mrs. L had picked up, a rocking chair, and his mattresses on a frame.
+aside from them being a total joy to work for, the fun part of this project was that it was a totally blank canvas. the condominium complex is brand new and in an up-and-coming part of the city. the existing finishes were on-trend, but not trendy- the paint color was good (I suspect it is BM Gray Owl) as were the flooring and counter tops. the only furniture he owned was his new couch, a table and these ever-so-cool chairs that Mrs. L had picked up, a rocking chair, and his space saving folding bed.

 not that he is old enough to remember who Julia Sugarbaker was.

 (but wasn’t she fabulous???)

 so because of this perceived fear that I just knew he must have, I made every effort to fill his requests and give him something he was comfortable with, yet something that pleased his parents as well.

 Before picture looking into the den from the entry- the kitchen is to the right.
 You’ll notice there is no overhead lighting in the den, and very little natural lighting.
 Because he studies a LOT, lighting is crucial.